spandian-godaddy/vps4/vps4-phase3-tests/README.md

   ```
 * It tries to deletes all existing VMs owned the specified shopper (passed by the "--shopper" option) after the tests finish, and before starting the tests.

-## How To Run Phase3 Tests LOCALLY
+## How To Run Phase3 Tests Locally

 1. Build your code with `mvn -B verify` or the IDE of your choosing
 2. Change your working directory to `vps4-phase3-tests/target`
 3. Run the following command.
 Change the URLs, image names, and credentials to match the environment and images you want to test.
-You might have to get the admin password from someone on the team.
+You can get the admin password from someone on the team or find it in the Jenkins job.
    ```
-   java -ea -jar vps4-phase3-tests-0.0.1-SNAPSHOT.jar --api-url https://vps4.api.stg-godaddy.com/ --shopper YOUR_SHOPPER_ID --password '[YOUR_SHOPPER_PWD]' --sso-url https://sso.godaddy.com/v1/api/token --admin SVCM2AbYa3jVxBHWa --admin-pass '[FIND_PWD_IN_CYBERARK_OR_ASK_TEAM]' --max-vms 2 --pool-size 1 --vm-timeout 1800 --images 'vps4-centos-7-cpanel-11'
+   java -ea -jar vps4-phase3-tests-0.0.1-SNAPSHOT.jar --api-url https://vps4.api.stg-godaddy.com/ --shopper YOUR_IDP_SHOPPER_ID --password 'YOUR_IDP_SHOPPER_PWD' --sso-url https://sso.godaddy.com/v1/api/token --admin SVCM2AbYa3jVxBHWa --admin-pass 'ADMIN_PASSWORD' --max-vms 2 --pool-size 1 --vm-timeout 1800 --images 'vps4-centos-7-cpanel-11'
    ```
-4. See the [Winexe on MacOS instructions](#On-MacOS) if you want to test Windows images from your laptop.
+4. See the [Winexe on MacOS instructions](#On-MacOS) if you want to test Windows images locally.

 ## Testing Windows images